JBibu/lxc-odoo-deploy/README.md

 1. Downloads the Ubuntu 24.04 template (if needed)
 2. Creates and starts the LXC container
 3. Configures networking
-4. Installs Odoo and all dependencies
+4. Installs Odoo, its dependencies and the modules
 5. Sets up the database and system services

 ## 📦 Custom Modules